iccaving/icccsite/content/tour/switzerland-2018-09-22.md

 {"It takes two...to pull the rope whilst treading water in a pool." left}(P1090272.jpg)

 The pitches were generally rigged to avoid the water, which suggests that much of the time the flow is far larger, as we rarely had any problems at all getting down easily.
 One later pitch was cut more deeply, and the water flowed faster, with the rope passing right through it, an exhilarating glimpse of what a more aquatic canyon would be like.
 The jumps were generally low and the pools not too deep, and we all had a chance to practice jumping.
 Our technique was terrible, mostly landing butt first and making a huge splash, but it was fun and we avoided some of the huge 10 jumps by abseiling instead.

-{"Jumping practice - the key point is to have good style." right}(P1090411.jpg)

 All too soon the canyon was over, in only 3.5 hrs.
 We grabbed our dry clothes from the car and retreated back into the canyon to avoid changing in full view of the primary school.
 Already we were thinking of tougher, deeper canyons.